Click to stop/start music

 What got me started on my ‘awakened’ path was an editorial a few years ago in Mothering Magazine, by Peggy O’Mara.
 The words at the top of the page screamed out, “WAKE UP!
 Women in birth WAKE UP!!!
 I didn’t initially understand what she meant by the words but my body felt a sense of urgency and truth with them.

 The synchronicity of the editorial and my life took on a new meaning.
 I noticed the women I was working with at the time seemed to have ‘fallen asleep.’
-The emails on my yahoo groups commented about the same observations I was having.
-Women were giving their power over to medical caregivers, birth caregivers, machines and drugs.
+The emails on my yahoo groups supported my similar observations.
+Women give their power over to medical caregivers, birth caregivers, machines and drugs.
 I wondered where their sense of connection and communication with their bodies and babies went?
 When I would talk about the ‘biology of birth,’ eyes would glass over in classes.
 Women WANTED to drop down into biology and attempt a natural childbirth and/or breastfeed, but when push came to shove, literally, something happened.
 They went ‘asleep’.
 They shut down.
 Exhaustion and fear became the dominant emotions, mindset and body breakdown.
-I realize we are in the middle of a tipping point in childbirth.
+I realize we are at a critical mass, a tipping point in childbirth.

 When I first started in 1987, vaginal breech births were being done routinely in hospitals.
 Labor doulas were not a common addition in the room, yet there was an interest and welcome by the medical staff for the ‘extra help’ for the mother and her partner.
 A woman was given an IV only if she medically needed one.
 Women were allowed to walk around much more during labor.
 Group b strep tests and early admissions were not routinely administered.
 Cesareans and episiotomies were used only when medically necessary.
 Women were not induced regularly for low amniotic fluids and or big babies.
 I attended the first ‘walking epidural’ at Roosevelt Hospital.
 The Doctor who invented the procedure administered it and the woman actually walked through most of her laborIt was amazing.
 Yet, times have changed.